Joan Smith: Personal life

 Smith was married to journalist Francis Wheen between 1985 and 1993.

-She had a relationship with Denis MacShane, a British Labour Party politician at the time.
+After the end of her marriage, Smith started a relationship with Denis MacShane, a British Labour Party politician at the time.
 On 25 May 2009, during the expenses scandal of 2009 Smith wrote an article for The Guardian titled "I am sick of my country and this hysteria over MPs" objecting to the furore over MPs' expenses which she cited as an example of bullying in public life, stating that her (then) partner was an (unnamed) MP.

 The couple subsequently split up in 2010 after seven years together; MacShane was subsequently sentenced to six months of imprisonment for submitting false invoices.

 In 2003 she was offered the MBE for her services to PEN, but refused the award.